 Stagnant water also promotes Legionella overgrowth.
 If you have been gone for a week, run all hot and cold water taps for at least two minutes at a low to medium flow (without splashing if you are immunocompromised) and flush all toilets.

-You should also run all hot and cold water taps at least once a week for at least two minutes at a low to medium flow (without splashing if you are immunocompromised) in rooms that are not frequently used, such as guest bathrooms, and flush toilets that are not frequently used.
-And run your taps after a boil water notice, which can cause stagnant water.
+You should also run all hot and cold water taps at least once a week for at least two minutes at a low to medium flow (without splashing if you are immunocompromised) in rooms that are not frequently used, such as guest bathrooms and flush toilets.
+You should also run your taps after a boil water notice, which can cause stagnant water.

 Plumbing repair work can also loosen biofilm, releasing Legionella bacteria.
 After plumbing repairs, run hot and cold water for at least five minutes at taps close to where the repairs were made.